alyssamberger3/alyssamberger3.github.io/content/posts/microsoft/index.md

 {{< figure src="/posts/microsoft/Microsoft-Self-Help-Sources.png" alt="Self-Help Sources" height="500" >}}

 {{< vs 3>}}
-## The DIY Generation - What do they look for?
+## The DIY Generation - What Do They Look For?
 {{< split 4 4 4 >}}

 #### 🏅 Authenticity